LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

 Ingress Controllers are different back-ends that handle the Ingress API.
 They use different technologies and generally have their own use-cases.
 The only ones that are officially supported are NGINX and Google's Compute Engine (GCE).

-Top 5 Ingress Controllers and their use-cases [24]:
+Top 5 Ingress Controllers and their top use-cases [24]:

 -  Ambassador = API gateway.
 -  HAProxy = Load balancing.
 -  Istio Ingress Gateway = Fast performance.
--  NGINX = Default.
+-  NGINX = Automatic public cloud integration.
 -  Traefik = Let's Encrypt SSL/TLS generation.

 A Kubernetes cluster can have more than one Ingress Controller installed.
 In an object's manifest, the one to use can be specified.
 [25]